 Introduction to New Smyrna Beach, Florida

 New Smyrna Beach, Florida, in Volusia county, is 14 miles SE of Daytona Beach, Florida (center to center) and 100 miles SE of Jacksonville, Florida.
 The city is located in the Daytona Beach metropolitan area.
-As of the year 2000 census, 20,048 people lived in New Smyrna Beach.

 New Smyrna Beach History